NTID at a Glance

 51 percent male, 49 percent female

 Of the 1,300 students enrolled, 36 percent are minority students and 3 percent are international students, representing 16 different countries.

 Most undergraduates live in campus residence halls, apartments and townhouses.
 On-campus fraternities, sororities and special-interest houses also are available.
 Freshmen are guaranteed housing.

-Extensive wireless computer access, dozens of smart classrooms with state-of-the-art computers and multimedia-based technologies, microcomputer labs, computer graphics and computer-aided drafting labs, microelectronics and computer engineering facilities, digital printing presses, a laser optics lab, robotics program, a distance learning/access demonstration lab and fully networked residence halls equipped with strobe lights and telephone amplifiers.
+Extensive wireless computer access, dozens of smart classrooms with state-of-the-art computers and multimedia-based technologies, microcomputer labs, computer graphics and computer-aided drafting labs, microelectronics and computer engineering facilities, digital printing presses, a laser optics lab, robotics program, a distance learning/access demonstration lab and fully networked residence halls equipped with strobe lights.

 In keeping with a career education focus, most RIT/NTID degree programs require students to complete at least one cooperative work assignment for experience in their chosen profession before graduation.

 Last year, 94 percent of deaf and hard-of-hearing students who have sought jobs after graduation have found one within a year.